amyharris2/ptmcmc/README.md

 			- Templates that don't require processing

-				If you have a set of templates that do not require processing, and you have a .npy file (named 'template_grid.npy') with the gridded flux data, you can use these with the ptmcmc module by putting the grid file in the templates/ folder, along with (at least) one template.
-The template will be used for the wavelength data, so all used templates must have the same wavelength data, and the provided template must have the corresponding wavelength data for the gridded flux data.
+				If you have a set of templates that do not require processing, you need to make a .npy grid file (named 'template_grid.npy') with the template flux data.
+You also need a table containing the wavelength data of your templates (named 'wavelength_data.dat').
+This should be a list of the wavelengths covered by a template (see the 'wavelength_data.dat' file provided as an example).
+The wavelength data must apply to all template flux data.
+You can use your provided .npy flux grid and .dat wavelength table with the ptmcmc module by replacing the provided files in the templates/ folder.